 large-scale multi-domain, multi-layer and multi-vendor TE networks, so as to facilitate network programmability, automation, efficient resource sharing, and end-to-end virtual service aware connectivity.

-This document provides a YANG data model in which to map L3VPN service model and ACTN VN/TE Tunnel models.
+This document provides a YANG data model to map service model (e.g. L3SM) and Traffic Engineering model (e.g. TE Tunnel or ACTN VN model).
 This model is referred to as TE service Mapping Model.
 This model is applicable to the operation’s need for a seamless control and management of their L3VPN with TE tunnel support.

 Table of Contents